 - The Inclusive Character of the Body of Christ.
 The historical Jesus was the particular incarnation of a 1st Century, Jewish male.
 The resurrected Jesus, however, is the unity and diversity of ALL people.
 The resurrected Jesus said to the enraged Saul of Tarsus, as he marched to Damascus, “Saul, we do you persecute me?”
 This “me” included all the people, men and women, who were being arrested and killed.

-I look forward to digesting this book.
 Here are the notes I took at the ministerium.